Mathinoc/Gatling-user-display/README.md

 ## Gatling Corp React project

+#### Run project

+Create a .env file in the root directory and add the content of the .env.example file.

+Run npm i to install all dependencies.

+Run npm start to run the app.

+#### Project description

 The goal of this small project is to create a small webapp displaying users and their related posts (data are located on [jsonplaceholder](https://jsonplaceholder.typicode.com)).